-Double-strain into a short-stemmed glass.
+Double-strain using a handheld strainer into a short-stemmed glass.

 Top with flavored ice cubes.

-*Small pomegranate/beet/allspice ice cubes: Combine 2 cups pomegranate juice, 1/2 cup red beet juice, 3 oz St. Elizabeth allspice dram and 20 dashes The Bitter Truth Jerry Thomas' bitters in a pitcher.
+*Small pomegranate/beet/allspice ice cubes: Combine 2 cups pomegranate juice, 1/2 cup red beet juice, 3 ounces St. Elizabeth allspice dram and 20 dashes The Bitter Truth Jerry Thomas’ bitters in a pitcher.
 Freeze in ice cube trays.